tweag/nickel/doc/manual/tuto.md

 The first part tells us where `name` was defined as being a requirement.
 This points to the definition of name inside `UserSchema`.
-As there is no `optional` keyword, this field must be set.
+As there is no `optional` keyword, this field must be set in the final configuration.

 The second part tells us that in the first record in the users list, the field `name` has no value while it should have one.
 This is to be expected as we